nhonaitran/rfcs/flightaware/FT6303-adhoc-departure-arrival-improvement.md

 # Motivation

-Recent policy to make adhoc flights visible on our website has revealed an
+Recent policy to make adhoc flights visible on our flight tracking webpage has revealed an
 issue that we have long been suspected.
 There are recurring instances where we issue synthtic departure late and/or arrival early for many adhoc flights.
 This manifests as tracks beginning or ending several miles from the origin or